erdogant/distfit/docs/source/Discrete.rst

 Make predictions
 ******************************************************

-With the fitted model we can start making predictions on new unseen data
+With the fitted model we can start making predictions on new unseen data.
+Note that *P* stands for the RAW P-values and *y_proba* are the corrected P-values after multiple test correction (default: fdr_bh).
+Final decisions are made on y_proba.
+In case you want to use the *P* values, set *multtest* to **None** during initialization.

 .. code:: python